xmlunit/xmlunit.net/README.md

 XMLUnit is a library that supports testing XML output in several ways.

+Some goals for XMLUnit 2.x:

+* create .NET and Java versions that are compatible in design while trying to be idiomatic for each platform
+* remove all static configuration (the old XMLUnit class setter methods)
+* focus on the parts that are useful for testing
+  - XPath
+  - (Schema) validation
+  - comparisons
+* be independent of any test framework

 This will be a work in progress for quite some time.
 We are in the process of migrating the - unpublished so far - XMLUnit 2.x from sourceforge to github.
 XMLUnit 1.x for Java and 0.x for .NET will